-Alex Monroe have taken the world of fashion by storm with their handmade, quirky jewellery; sold on their own website, in their London-based flagship boutique and within various retail outlets around the world such as Liberty, John Lewis and Harper’s Emporium.
+Alex Monroe have taken the world of fashion by storm with their handmade, quirky jewelry; sold on their own website, in their London-based flagship boutique and within various retail outlets around the world such as Liberty, John Lewis and Harper’s Emporium.

 Since launching Alex’s first collection in 1987, his love for the natural world has been the inspiration behind every piece that is designed and handmade by Alex and his team in England.
 And their retail success has continued to grow, seeing Alex Monroe working with a diverse selection of partners, including the very prestigious clientele of Buckingham Palace, Kew Gardens and The Victoria and Albert Museum.